Robert Durst, millionaire who was focus of HBO documentary 'The Jinx,' found guilty of first-degree murder - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Ray Sanchez, Stella Chan and Steve Almasy contributed to this report.
+CNN’s Alexandra Meeks, Ray Sanchez, Stella Chan and Steve Almasy contributed to this report.

 Comments